 Not so much with the Day-Date.
 Debuting in 1956, it was, and has always been, exclusively forged from precious metals.
 Yellow, white, and Everose gold plus the shimmering luxury of pure platinum, there has never been a hint of steel in its makeup, not even the popular two-tone Rolesor finish.
 It too was something of a revolution upon its arrival, the first wristwatch to have both the date and the day of the week spelled out in full on its dial.
 Now, after more than 60-years, it is still Rolex’s most aspirational watch, the ultimate symbol of achievement and success, beloved by everyone from heads of state to music superstars.

 As you can imagine, the Rolex Datejust has more styling options than the Day-Date and not merely in its metals.
-It is currently available in a total of five sizes, including 28mm (Lady-Datejust), 31mm, 34mm (called simply the Date), the traditional 36mm, and now a 41mm size.
+It is currently available in several sizes, including 26mm (discontinued Lady-Datejust) 28mm (Lady-Datejust), 31mm, the traditional 36mm, and since 2009, 41mm size.
 The Datejust gives potential customers a huge range to choose from, enabling anyone to find the watch that fits them perfectly.

-The Day-Date, by comparison, was issued only as a 36mm model right up until 2008.
-That was when the 41mm Day-Date II arrived (and the Datejust II, again in 40mm came along in 2009).
-However, both models were relatively short-lived and were replaced after a few years with the versions we have today, with the Day-Date 40 losing a millimeter but still noticeably larger than the conventional size.
+The Day-Date, by comparison, was issued only as a 36mm model right up until the 2000s when Rolex released a special collection called the Masterpiece.
+The Masterpiece watches had Day-Date dials, 39mm cases, and Pearlmaster bracelets.
+Rolex discontinued the series after around a decade.
+In 2008, the 41mm Day-Date II arrived, which remains the largest version of the Rolex President watch ever made.
+However, the model was relatively short-lived and was replaced after a few years with the current Day-Date 40, which loses a millimeter but is still noticeably larger than the conventional 36mm size.

 Other added touches aimed at refining each model can be seen as improvements or not, simply depending on how retro you like your watch.
 Sapphire crystals didn’t appear until the end of the 1970s, and are generally tougher and far more scratch-resistant than the previous acrylic ones; however, some people prefer the older style for their aesthetic appearance.
 Similarly with the so-called pie-pan dials.
 These, where the outer edge of the dial is slightly recessed and looks like an upturned plate, were phased out completely during the seventies, but are immensely popular in the collector community.